Hypersequent/qas-cli/README.md

 - `--force` - Ignore API request errors, invalid test cases, or attachments (boolean)
 - `-h, --help` - Show help (boolean)

+## JUnit XML File Requirements

+The qas-cli tool requires JUnit XML files to have test case names that match the test case codes on QASphere.
+If your XML file doesn't contain any matching test cases, the tool will display an error message.

+### Test Case Naming Convention

+To ensure proper matching between your JUnit XML file and QASphere test cases, follow this naming convention:

+Test case names in your JUnit XML file should include the QASphere test case code.
+The format for test case names should be: **PROJECT-XXX: Your test name**

+- **PROJECT** is your QASphere project code
+- **XXX** is the three-digit test case sequence number in QASphere test case URL
+- **Your test name** is a descriptive name for your test

+For example, if your QASphere project code is "P1" and you have a test case with sequence number 001, your JUnit test case name might look like:
+**CopyP1-001: Login with valid credentials**

 ### Examples

 1. Upload JUnit XML file to Run ID 23 of Project P1